Comparative statics with adjustment costs and the Le Chatelier principle: The Le Chatelier principle

 Note that $F$ is increasing: $F(G) \leq F(H)$ whenever $G \leq_1 H$.
 Hence $G_0 \in \argmax_{G \in \mathcal{G}_0} F(G)$, where $\mathcal{G}_0 = \left\{ G \in \mathcal{G} : G \leq_1 G_0 \right\}$. \Cref{claim:wishful_spm} implies that $F$ is supermodular \parencite[see][Theorem~2.7.6]{Topkis1998}. $C$ is minimally monotone, and clearly $\mathcal{G} \geq_{\text{ss}} \mathcal{G}_0$.
 Hence by \hyperref[theorem:basic-constraint]{\Cref*{theorem:basic}$^*$}, there is a

 such that $\widehat G \geq_1 G_0$.
 We have $\bar G \geq_1 \widehat G$ by definition of $\bar G$. \end{proof}

-\section{The le Chatelier principle}
+\section{The Le Chatelier principle}

+The Le Chatelier principle asserts that an agent will adjust less (in every dimension) if subjected to an adjustment friction.
+A common interpretation equates frictional adjustment with the ``short run'' and frictionless adjustment with the ``long run,'' making the principle a claim about how the action response to parameter changes varies with the horizon.

-The le Chatelier principle asserts that long-run elasticities exceed short-run elasticities.
-In this section, we show that the le Chatelier principle is far more general than previously claimed: it arises whenever adjustment is costly, provided merely that the cost function is monotone.
-The classic formalization, which assumes that only some dimensions of the action are adjustable in the short run, is the special case in which each dimension has an adjustment cost that is either prohibitively high or equal to zero.
+In this section, we show that the Le Chatelier principle is far more general than previously claimed: it arises whenever the friction takes the form of a monotone adjustment cost.
+The classic formalization, which models friction as a constraint whereby some dimensions cannot be adjusted at all, is the special case in which each dimension has an adjustment cost that is either prohibitively high or equal to zero.